 #5 Ignoring the 5/24 Rule

 Chase has a commonly known, unpublished policy where you will not be approved for their cards if you have opened 5 or more cards from any bank in the last 24 months.
 Hence, the 5/24 rule.
-However, many business cards and some personal cards do not count against this rule.
+However, most business cards (including Chase business cards) do not count against this rule.
 To be organized with your free travel, you have to be aware and track this rule.

 Put simply, the 5/24 rule means you need to be strategic in with the order in which you apply for credit cards.
 For example, you need to go after the best Chase cards first in order to avoid any 5/24 rule issues.
 Read this article for more on the 5/24 rule, and sign up for a free Travel Freely account to track your 5/24 number and get recommendations based on your card profile, including the 5/24 rule.